How To Buy A Vacation Home

 - Cannot be subject to any rental, timeshare or property management agreements

-What This Means For Renting
+What Second Home Status Means For Renting Out Your Vacation Home

 Simply put, second homes are for you to live in, use and enjoy part-time.
 They aren’t intended to be used as rental properties.

 If you’re interested in renting out your property for the majority of the time and visiting infrequently, you’ll likely have to get an investment property loan.
-These come with higher rates and more stringent requirements.
+These come with slightly higher mortgage rates and more stringent requirements.
 However, with an investment property loan, you’re able to use part of your projected rental income to help qualify for the loan.
 You can’t do this with a second home loan.

-For frequent vacationers, having a home away from home means that they have a space that is their own when travelling.
-Not only will it help you save on lodging, but you can save on other expenses, as well.
+For frequent vacationers, having a home away from home means that they have a space that is their own when traveling.
+Not only will it help you save on lodging, but you can save on other expenses as well.
 For example, utilizing the kitchen instead of eating out for every meal will lower your food budget.
 Having your own home with more space can also make traveling much easier for larger families.

 Although you’ll ostensibly save money on lodging when you go on vacation, you’re taking on a new mortgage with monthly mortgage payments.
 If you’re still paying off the mortgage on your primary home, you’ll have two monthly payments to worry about.